 Getting In Touch With Your Unknown Roommate

-Selecting A Room In A Suite or In Centennial Hall
+Selecting a Room in Falcon Heights, Founders or Centennial Hall

 Only 24% of the beds available on campus are located in a suite layout vs 63% of beds available in traditional layouts.

 Unless you have been accepted to be a member of the Honors Learning Community*, NO ONE is guaranteed to live in a suite, regardless of where you have lived on campus before if you are a returning student.